AdobeDocs/experience-manager-learn.it-IT/help/forms/ic-web-channel-tutorial/partseven.md

 ---
-title: Aggiunta di contenuto di testo e immagine al documento del canale Web
+title: Aggiunta di contenuto di testo e immagini al documento del canale web
 seo-title: Adding text and image content to web channel document
-description: Questa è la parte 7 di un tutorial in più passaggi per la creazione del primo documento di comunicazione interattivo.
-In questa parte, aggiungeremo immagini e contenuti di testo al pannello di intestazione.
+description: Questa è la parte 7 di un tutorial in più passaggi per creare il tuo primo documento di comunicazione interattiva.
+In questa parte verranno aggiunti immagini e contenuto di testo al pannello intestazione.
 seo-description: This is part 7 of a multi-step tutorial for creating your first interactive communications document.
 In this part, we will add images and text content to the header panel.
 uuid: 440f8b74-3be7-4e58-a46e-4110065b7705
 feature: Interactive Communication